marcduez/graphql-validation-directives/README.md

 **nonEqualFields**

-A collection of field names that must have distinct values.
+Throws if the fields with the provided names have equal values.

 ```gql
 input Mutation1Input @validObject(nonEqualFields: ["securityAnswer1", "securityAnswer2"]) {